-ECU hosts a fully functioning, world-class healthcare simulation centre at the Joondalup Campus.
-The ECU Health Simulation Centre and training facilities have been developed to address the current and future inter-professional learning needs of the health and related workforces.
+The ECU Health Simulation Centre is a fully functioning, world-class healthcare simulation centre located at the Joondalup Campus, with training facilities that address the current and future inter-professional learning needs of the health and related workforces.

-At the Centre, trained actors and volunteers play the roles of patients and relatives, medical practitioners, nurses, allied health professionals, hospital staff and visitors to simulate some of the real-life situations that healthcare professionals may encounter.
-The Centre also provides the opportunity for hands-on practice for students and the healthcare workforce to learn and master skills in a variety of simulated healthcare settings.
+The Centre offers multiple levels of simulation training, and is equipped with a broad range of simulation manikin and task trainers.
+In addition, trained actors and volunteers play the roles of patients and relatives, medical practitioners, nurses, allied health professionals, hospital staff and visitors to simulate real-life situations.
+The Centre offers healthcare workers the opportunity to learn and master skills in a variety of simulated healthcare settings.

-There are three self-contained simulation suites which adjoin a clinical competency development and assessment area of seven simulation demonstration wards with 56 beds that meet Australian healthcare standards.
+The Centre has three self-contained simulation suites which adjoin a clinical competency development and assessment area of seven simulation demonstration wards with a total of 56 beds that meet Australian healthcare standards.

 Supporting the Health Simulation Centre are nursing, medical, paramedic and psychology academic and technical staff.
-Many have undertaken considerable training in the field, for example, through the Harvard University Centre for Medical Simulation or applying mock injuries.
-The ECU Health Simulation Centre will also assist with the implementation of State and National safety and quality frameworks.
+Many have undertaken considerable training in the field, for example, through the Harvard University Centre for Medical Simulation.